Château Gloria 2009

 About the estate:

-Patiently assembled, plot by plot, in the second half of the 20th century by Henri Martin, Gloria is one of the leading unclassified wines of the Médoc.
+Patiently assembled, plot by plot, in the second half of the 20th century by Henri Martin, Gloria is one of the leading names among the unclassified wines of the Médoc.
 This reputation is well-deserved, as evidenced by the latest vintages.
 Always full-bodied, colorful, and concentrated, the wine has rarely disappointed over the past decade.
 It ages harmoniously, but those in a hurry can enjoy it as early as five years after bottling.

 Wine Enthusiast